This notice is effective as of May 21, 2021

-GRAIL, Inc. (“GRAIL,” “we,” or “us”) is required by law to provide individuals with notice of its legal duties and privacy practices with respect to your “Protected Health Information” or “PHI” (defined below).
+GRAIL, LLC (“GRAIL,” “we,” or “us”) is required by law to provide individuals with notice of its legal duties and privacy practices with respect to your “Protected Health Information” or “PHI” (defined below).
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose your PHI to carry out treatment, payment, or health care operations, and for other specified purposes that are permitted or required by law.

 GRAIL and the members of its workforce are committed to protecting the privacy and confidentiality of your personal information, genetic information, and laboratory test results.

 GRAIL is required by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 (“HITECH”), to maintain the privacy and security of your PHI and to provide you with a notice of our legal duties, our privacy practices, and your patient rights.